jeonghanlee/centos-mib-downloader/README.md

 # centos-mib-downloader

-For CentOS doesn't have the snmp-mibs-downloader, which exists in Debian environment.
+For CentOS doesn't have the snmp-mibs-downloader, which exists in Debian environment [1].
 I would like to have several mib files in CentOS system without maintaining them by myself while I am working on the EPICS snmp support seriously.

 It uses the proposed and similar ESS EPICS Environment building system also.